hhiroshell/cowweb/README.md

 --------------------

 ### gradle
-Build a executable jar with dependencies and run localy.
+Build an executable jar with dependencies and run in local.

 #### Clone this repository.